 1. Winter Air Quality — The Inversion Problem

-2. The Cultural Dynamic — The LDS Influence
+2. The LDS Cultural Dynamic

-This is the aspect of Utah County life that generates the most discussion in online relocation communities — on r/Utah, r/SaltLakeCity, City-Data's Utah forum, and Facebook relocation groups.
+This is the aspect of Utah County life that generates the most discussion in relocation communities — on r/Utah, r/SaltLakeCity, City-Data's Utah forum, and Facebook relocation groups.

 3. The Liquor System Is Unlike Any Other State

 For people who rarely drink, this is a non-issue.
-For those accustomed to wine with dinner at a restaurant or grabbing a six-pack at any grocery store, it's a meaningful lifestyle difference that's worth knowing about before you arrive.
+For those accustomed to wine with dinner at a restaurant or grabbing a six-pack at any grocery store, it's a meaningful lifestyle difference worth knowing before you arrive.

 5. Rapid Growth Creates Real Growing Pains